tractorcow-farm/silverstripe-fluent/readme.md

 Fluent also integrates nicely with Google Sitemaps module, linking localisations for each page as per [Google's internationalisation guidelines](https://support.google.com/webmasters/answer/182192?hl=en&ref_topic=2370587)

+Fluent also supports the use of multiple domains to assist in locale filtering (e.g. a .com for English, and a .cn for Chinese).

 Back end control is provided by a simple CMS filter.

 | **Locale Menu** | **Locale Menu (expanded)** |